sdipis/portfolio_site/README.md

 - upload your media with the forms on side
 - create, edit, and delete projects
 - when creating a new project, the thumbnail image gets added to media table automatically so it is included in images array when a user lands on project.php

-(Make sure to upload your desired image before adding the project.
-It will auto fill the path of the latest img upload on the project add form.
-I need to fix this so it's all done in one go.)
+- there's a small JS script that prompts user with "Are you sure you want to delete this project?" when you try to delete a project

+### Media Uploading

+You can upload media by using the small form above the project form.

+- last image uploaded gets put into the project's thumbnail field below so it gets used when you add project
+- you must upload the image before clicking add project, it's a two step process currently

+### User Profile

 User Profile https://dipidomain.com/admin/profile.php

-This information is displayed on homepage, and in footer.
-It features:
+Features:
-- login info
+- login info (username and password)
+- profile picture
-- user's first and last name
+- first and last name
 - cell, email, and a short bio
-- social media links
+- Social links (instagram, linkedin, artstation, github, and codepen)

+This information is fed to various parts of the site.
+So changing information can be done from any web browser, without opening your code.

 ### Projects